Can you truly understand the universal aiki principles as laid down by the Masters? Can you experience relaxation, a calm mind, peace and harmony?

 The first two are achieved by action and conscious discipline.
 The third is achieved by understanding the principles of nature and the universe.

-The way of Aikido allows you to work on all three of these methods of training at the same time.
-Some of the most important principles are listed below and these will lead you to many more.
+Aikido allows you to work on all three of these methods of training at the same time.
+Some of the most important principles below will lead you to many more.

 AI is the shortest known way of saying equal Love for all without discrimination as to race, creed, colour or form.